-Unless sooner terminated as provided in the agreement, the term of the agreement is approximately three years, ending on June 30, 2020, with a three-year extension at the option of the ERS.
-The term of the agreement will commence on or around June 30, 2017.
-ERS will determine in 2020 whether to extend the term of the contract.
-If the three-year contract extension is not granted, the contract will expire on June 30, 2020.
-If the three-year extension is granted, the contract will expire on June 30, 2023.
+The term of the agreement is three years with a three year extension at the option of the ERS.
+The term of the agreement will commence on or around July 1, 2017.
+The ERS will determine in 2020 whether to extend the term of the contract.
+If the two year contract extension is not granted, the contract will expire on June 30, 2020.
+If the two year extension is granted, the contract will expire on June 30, 2023.